AfaghIz/AfaghIz/README.md

-- 👋 Hi, I’m @AfaghIz
+- 👋 Hi, I’m Afagh Izadi
-- 🌱 I’m a Computer Engineering Uni Student
+- 🌱 I’m a Computer Engineering Undergrad Student

 <!---
 AfaghIz/AfaghIz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.